 To use the Home Buyers' Plan, first make sure you meet all the eligibility criteria.
 This includes ensuring you are a first-time home buyer, a Canadian resident, and have a written agreement to buy or build a home.

 The Home Buyers' Plan allows you to withdraw funds from your RRSP.
-To withdraw funds, you need to fill out Form T1306 for each withdrawal you make.
-You will fill out Area 1 of Form T1306 and your RRSP issuer will fill out Area 2.
+To withdraw funds from an RRSP under the Home Buyers' Plan, you need to fill out Form T1036, Home Buyers' Plan (HBP) Request to Withdraw Funds from an RRSP for each withdrawal you make.
+You will fill out Area 1 of Form T1036 and your RRSP issuer will fill out Area 2.
 You can make multiple withdrawals within the same calendar year.